SailPoint Technologies (NYSE:SAIL) Issues Q4 2021 Earnings Guidance

+SailPoint Technologies (NYSE:SAIL) last announced its earnings results on Tuesday, November 9th.
+The company reported ($0.12) earnings per share for the quarter, hitting the Zacks’ consensus estimate of ($0.12).
+SailPoint Technologies had a negative return on equity of 7.29% and a negative net margin of 13.93%.
+During the same quarter last year, the company earned $0.02 EPS.
+On average, research analysts predict that SailPoint Technologies will post -0.29 EPS for the current fiscal year.

-In other news, insider Matt Mills sold 1,769 shares of SailPoint Technologies stock in a transaction on Monday, August 30th.
-The stock was sold at an average price of $47.02, for a total transaction of $83,178.38.
-Following the transaction, the insider now owns 106,562 shares in the company, valued at $5,010,545.24.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Tracey Newell sold 1,750 shares of SailPoint Technologies stock in a transaction on Wednesday, September 1st.
-The shares were sold at an average price of $46.87, for a total value of $82,022.50.
-Following the transaction, the director now owns 19,772 shares in the company, valued at approximately $926,713.64.
+In other SailPoint Technologies news, Director Heidi M. Melin sold 2,389 shares of SailPoint Technologies stock in a transaction dated Friday, October 1st.
+The stock was sold at an average price of $43.12, for a total transaction of $103,013.68.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, General Counsel Christopher Schmitt sold 3,577 shares of SailPoint Technologies stock in a transaction dated Wednesday, September 15th.
+The shares were sold at an average price of $46.86, for a total value of $167,618.22.
+Following the transaction, the general counsel now owns 49,081 shares of the company’s stock, valued at approximately $2,299,935.66.
 The disclosure for this sale can be found here.
-Insiders have sold 78,258 shares of company stock worth $3,758,474 over the last ninety days.
-2.40% of the stock is owned by insiders.
+Over the last three months, insiders sold 73,548 shares of company stock valued at $3,537,177.
+Corporate insiders own 2.40% of the company’s stock.

-A hedge fund recently raised its stake in SailPoint Technologies stock.
-Morgan Stanley raised its position in SailPoint Technologies Holdings, Inc. (NYSE:SAIL) by 3.9% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 604,006 shares of the company’s stock after purchasing an additional 22,520 shares during the quarter.
-Morgan Stanley owned approximately 0.65% of SailPoint Technologies worth $30,846,000 at the end of the most recent quarter.
+An institutional investor recently raised its position in SailPoint Technologies stock.
+Morgan Stanley lifted its holdings in SailPoint Technologies Holdings, Inc. (NYSE:SAIL) by 3.9% during the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 604,006 shares of the company’s stock after buying an additional 22,520 shares during the period.
+Morgan Stanley owned approximately 0.65% of SailPoint Technologies worth $30,846,000 at the end of the most recent reporting period.

 SailPoint Technologies Holdings, Inc engages in the provision of enterprise identity governance solutions.
 It operates through the following geographical segments: United States; EMAE or Europe, the Middle East, and Africa; and Rest of the World.
 It also offers licensing of software, sale of professional services, maintenance, and technical support.